Concentration Bounds for Discrete Distribution Estimation in KL Divergence: Introduction

-Our main result is a positive answer to the above question.
+Our main result is to show that one can get tight bounds similar to \eqref{eq:bound:bgpv2}, but with $\EE[\KL(p \,\|\, \hat{p}^1)]$ as the leading term (and a slight improvement in the exponent of the logarithm).
 Namely, we show that the following bound on the minimax rate of the Laplace estimator holds: \begin{theorem}[Main theorem, Informal (\cref{thm:KL})] With probability at least $1-\delta$, the Laplace add-1 estimator on $\ns\geq \ab$ samples satisfies

 \end{theorem} We refer the reader to~\cref{thm:KL} for the detailed statement, including leading constants and a bound holding for all regimes of $\ns$.
 We emphasize that, in contrast to the previous bound given in~\eqref{eq:bound:bgpv}, the additional $t_\delta$ term is here \emph{sublinear in $\ab$}, and in particular negligible in front of the expectation term $ \EE[\KL(p \,\|\, \hat{p}^1 ) ]$ for most values of $\delta$.
 Viewed differently, our result improves on that of~\cite{BhattacharyyaGPV21} for all $\delta \geq \exp(-\tilde{O}(k^{1/3}))$.